I first heard about Life360 from another mom. She was relaying a story to me about how the app had saved the son of a mutual friend.

 Last year, I got a notification that my daughter had arrived safely at her location.
 Then thirty minutes later she called to tell me she had been in a car accident.
 And when my daughter is in Peru, the app will only work when she has Wi-Fi.
 So when she is hiking Machu Picchu, the most dangerous part of her journey, I won’t have any idea where she is.

-While Life360 gives me some peace of mind, I know it’s not a guarantee my children are safe or that no harm will come to them.
+When I track my kids with Life360, I get some peace of mind, but I know it’s not a guarantee my children are safe or that no harm will come to them.
 I still need to teach my kids to be smart, cautious, and responsible—and there’s no app for that.